ishan-marikar/infinite-fun-space/vim/setting_and_querying_options.markdown

 Setting Options
 ---------------

-`:set option=value` sets an option to a value.
+`:set option=value` Set an option to a value.
-`:set option+=value` appends to a string option or adds to a number option.
+`:set option+=value` Append to a string option or add to a number option.
-`:set option-=value` removes froma a string option or subtracts from a number option.
+`:set option-=value` Remove from a string option or subtract from a number option.

-`:set option&` resets an option to its default value.
+`:set option&` Reset an option to its default value.
-`:set all&` resets all options.
+`:set all&` Reset all options.

 ### Boolean Options

-`:set spell` turns `spell` on.
+`:set spell` Turn `spell` on.
-`:set nospell` turns `spell` off.
+`:set nospell` Turns `spell` off.

 Querying Options
 ----------------

-`:set`
-:   Show all options that differ from their default values.
+`:set` Show all options that differ from their default values.

-`:set all`
-:   Show all options.
+`:set all` Show all options.

-`:set option?`
-:   Show the value of a particular option.
+`:set option?` Show the value of a particular option.